Fiction, Propaganda and the Media

 Vincent Bugliosi, Reclaiming History (W.W.
 Norton, 2007; ISBN 0–393–04525–0), acknowledged some of the problems with Posner’s book, and endeavoured to replace it as the definitive lone–nut account.
 One reviewer, Gary Aguilar, whom Bugliosi consulted when writing his book, calls Reclaiming History “an historic and important contribution.
 It is valuable … as a reference for the myriad facts in the case and for debunking some of the pro–conspiracy codswallop that has not elsewhere already been debunked.”
 But Aguilar is less enthusiastic about Bugliosi’s “arrogant condescension … [his] conclusions–driven narrative … his errors of fact and interpretation and … his snarky, self–congratulatory tone.”

 Reclaiming History was let down also by its length: it comprises one printed volume of 1500 pages and a CD–ROM containing a further 1000 pages.
 Unsurprisingly, it appears to have sold poorly, and is currently out of print.
 Part of the book has since been published as Four Days in November (ISBN 0–393–33215–2; also available as an ebook).
-There is a long and extremely informative review of Bugliosi’s Reclaiming History by James DiEugenio that has occasionally appeared on the www.ctka.net site, and a more concise one by Gaeton Fonzi.
+A long and extremely informative review of Bugliosi’s Reclaiming History by James DiEugenio once appeared on the www.ctka.net site.
+A more concise review by Gaeton Fonzi is currently available at http://www.maryferrell.org/pages/Essay_-_Reply_From_a_Conspiracy_Believer.html.

 Bonar Menninger, Mortal Error: The Shot That Killed JFK (St. Martin’s Press, 1992; ISBN 0–312–08074–3; available in abridged form as an audio book), offers the most plausible non–conspiratorial account of the assassination.
 Menninger is a journalist rather than a researcher.
 He reports the theory of a ballistics expert, Howard Donahue, that President Kennedy was killed accidentally by a Secret Service agent.